SystemsApproach/tcpcc/variants.rst

 of the scarce radio spectrum under widely varying conditions.
 Keeping the offered workload as high as possible, with deep queues, is a proven way to do that.
-This certainly made sense when broadband connectivity was the new service and voice/text were the dominate use cases, but today 5G is all about delivering good TCP performance.
+This certainly made sense when broadband connectivity was the new service and voice/text were the dominant use cases, but today 5G is all about delivering good TCP performance.
 The focus should be on end-to-end goodput and maximizing the throughput/latency ratio (i.e., the power curve discussed in Section